 Some members may have a limited right to refuse unsafe work due to statutory exceptions.
 Hospital workers, clinicians, and laboratory staff may be limited to exercise this right if the safety hazard is a regular part of the job.

 Associations should contact CAUT or their legal counsel when advising members considering a work refusal.

 What is the role of the Joint Health and Safety Committee in pandemic planning, response, and monitoring?

 The workplace Joint Health and Safety Committee (JHSC) is responsible for identifying workplace hazards and making recommendations on prevention and mitigation.
 The JHSC, the employer, and the association must work closely on a comprehensive workplace safety plan until the risks from exposure to COVID-19 are safely mitigated, and the workplace and community can resume normal activities.

 Part of the JHSC’s duties is to inspect the workplace for hazards.
 In the case of COVID-19, inspections now may have to be done through virtual means.

 Please consult the Workers Health & Safety Centre to read information about how to conduct effective workplace inspections.

 Some of our members have had their hours and pay reduced or eliminated or their contracts terminated.
 What should we do for them?

 No worker should experience loss of pay or benefits as a result of the public health crisis.
 Several associations have successfully negotiated income protection for members.
-As institutional operating grants and tuition revenue have not yet been affected, associations should insist that members, including contract academic staff, receive their regular pay.
+As the impact on institutional operating grants and tuition revenue is not yet known, associations should insist that members, including contract academic staff, receive their regular pay.